Russia back in G8 and no Nato for Ukraine: What’s in Trump’s peace plan?

 2. A comprehensive non-aggression agreement will be concluded between Russia, Ukraine and Europe.
 All ambiguities of the last 30 years will be considered settled.

-3. It is expected that Russia will not invade neighboring countries and NATO will not expand further.
+3. It is expected that Russia will not invade neighbouring countries and NATO will not expand further.

 4. A dialogue will be held between Russia and NATO, mediated by the United States, to resolve all security issues and create conditions for de-escalation in order to ensure global security and increase opportunities for cooperation and future economic development.